Brimscombe Port Popular Brief - a summary of the proposal for Brimscombe Port

 This document shows the current vision which is expected to be developed as a partnership between a developer and the district Council.
 This will involve ongoing consultation with the local community and other stakeholders.

 Some 100 vessels could be accommodated at Brimscombe Port which started life in 1779 and became a key transfer point for sea-going barges to narrow boats.
-Sadly the canal and basin were filled in in the 1950s.
+Sadly the canal and basin were filled in after the Second World War.
 The canal headquarters, which then became a school, was demolished as part of road straightening in the 1960s.
 Thankfully the Listed stone-built Port Mill and Salt Warehouse survive and will be retained.

 Halfway between the town of Stroud and the village of Chalford, Brimscombe Port is a stunning location at the foot of the Cotswold escarpment, next to the River Frome and Thames and Severn Canal.